debops/debops/docs/ansible/roles/debops.opendkim/defaults-detailed.rst

 --------------

 The ``opendkim__*_keys`` variables define what DomainKeys are created and used by OpenDKIM.
-The private keys are generated on the Ansible Controller (the ``python-openssl`` package is required), stored in the :file:`secret/opendkim/domainkeys/` directory (see :ref:`debops.secret` role for details) and copied to the remote hosts.
+The private keys are generated on the Ansible Controller, stored in the :file:`secret/opendkim/domainkeys/` directory (see :ref:`debops.secret` role for details) and copied to the remote hosts.
 The role can install the same private key on multiple hosts, which can be useful in environments with multiple SMTP servers handling the same domains.

 You can use the :file:`secret/opendkim/lib/extract-domainkey-zone` Bash script to get the DomainKey public keys which then need to be configured in your DNS